Spottedsail barb

-The spottedsail barb is of commercial importance in the aquarium trade industry.
+The spotted sail barb is of commercial importance in the aquarium trade industry.

 The swamp barb is an open water, substrate egg-scatterer, and adults do not guard the eggs.
 It spawns near dawn between plants near the surface of the water.
 Eggs hatch in two days at 75 °F. The name phutunio comes from a native name, pungti phutuni.